fbsamples/OptiMate/README.md

 # OptiMate

 Pre-built sample codes in Python that allows to take advantage of the Meta's Reach & Frequency API to compare different strategies when planning campaigns for branding purposes.
+To take a deeper look, visit our [OptiMate Micro-website](https://fbsamples.github.io/OptiMate/).

 ## Examples